Chinese Paper-cuts jiǎn zhǐ

 YouTube video : How to make a simple butterfly paper-cut design and then decorate it [English]

 Because red is the lucky color in China, red paper is very popular.
 In northern China yellow, glossy paper may be used - sometimes for pairs of animals.
-Some paper-cuts once cut are hand-colored to add extra interest - particularly in recent years for the tourist market.
+Some paper-cuts once cut are hand-colored to add extra decoration - particularly in recent years for the tourist market.

-One common way of transferring the outline of a scene paper-cut is to place it against the sheets of paper to be cut and then expose it to oily smoke from a flame.
+One common way of transferring the outline of an existing paper-cut is to place it against the sheets of paper to be cut and then expose it to oily smoke from a flame.
 The template can then be removed leaving the design 'shadow' on the papers underneath.
 Nowadays spray paint can be used to achieve the same effect.
 It is common to make several copies of a paper-cut at once by just cutting through several sheets of paper.

 It was usually women who made the paper-cuts, it is something that traditionally a someone can do while watching over children.
 Like sewing it was considered a sure sign of a woman's dexterity.